mmu-webdesign/Level4-web-term-1/CSS/css02/11-borders-padding.md

 The padding sits between the border and the content area.
 Unlike margins you cannot have negative amounts of padding, so the value must be 0 or a positive value.
 Any background applied to your element will display behind the padding, and it is typically used to push the content away from the border.

-YOu will note that Derren prefers to use (when possible) `padding` rather than `margin` to create space between elements.
+You will note that Derren prefers to use (when possible) `padding` rather than `margin` to create space between elements.

 We can control the padding on each side of an element individually using the padding property, or each side individually using the equivalent longhand properties: